Cryozene/DocxToBB/README.md

 # DocxToBB
-Creates a string out of a .docx file, that inherits select text-fonts with BBCode Written for romane-forum.de
+Creates a string out of a .docx file, that inherits select text-fonts with BBCode.
+Written for romane-forum.de